CopterExpress/clover/docs/en/dromap.md

 * The positioning system calculates the odometry data based on the laser scanner poses.
 This might misestimate the drone’s position with respect to the surroundings.
 * The LiDAR readings could be infinite if the distance between the LiDAR and the surrounding walls exceeds the LiDAR range.
-* The communication between the Raspberry Pi and the pc relies heavily on Wi-Fi.
+* The communication between the Raspberry Pi and the PC relies heavily on Wi-Fi.
 Therefore, any loss in the Wi-Fi signal would terminate the communication between the drone and PC.

 #### Non-technical Challenges